10 Black Friday Marketing Ideas for Your Store

 You can cater to gift buyers by using a gift guide – one of the most popular marketing ideas for Black Friday.

-As you can see in the image above, people search for “guide guides” during the months before Black Friday and Christmas, proving they are perfect for these dates.
+As you can see in the image above, people search for “gift guides” during the months before Black Friday and Christmas, proving they are perfect for these dates.

 Gift guides should be segmented based on different attributes, such as: